Gavin Free: Rooster Teeth and Achievement Hunter: 2012–2024

 On 5 April 2016, Free was nominated for a Webby Award in the Best Web Personality/Host (Online Film & Video) category for his work on The Slow Mo Guys.
 At the 2016 Streamy Awards Free won for Cinematography.

 Personal life

 Free has been in a relationship with Meg Turney since 2013.
+In September 2024, it was revealed that the two got married in England.
 As of March 2019, he is now a permanent resident of the United States.

+Free has maintained a longtime close friendship with fellow Achievement Hunter, Michael Jones, since the pair met in 2012.
+Free was a groomsman in Jones’ wedding.

 On 26 January 2018, an armed man broke into the couple's Austin home armed with a handgun, firing one shot while the two hid in a closet and contacted authorities.
 The suspect was confronted by police in the driveway and after an exchange of gunfire was killed by one of the officers.
 The gunman, an obsessed fan of Turney's, had driven 11 hours from Albuquerque, New Mexico, to the couple's home.
 He was reportedly resentful of Free's fame and relationship.
 Free and Turney were unharmed in the incident.